RadioFree/GetInvolved/README.md

 ### Photography

 Photos and other images should always try to provide a textual description of what is happening in the photo, who is depicted in the image, where the image took place, and when the photo was taken.

-####Example of an image caption:
+#### Example of an image caption:

 <img width="400px" src="/images/Person Fishing - Alora Griffiths.jpg">
 A person [If necessary, include a name of the person] standing in front of a stone bridge with a fishing rod on December 11, 2019 at 10:43 AM in London, England.
+Photo taken by Alora Griffiths.

 ### Audio / Video